the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-types.md

 <a name="Limitations"></a>
 ### Limitations

 Regression tests are not guaranteed to test all parts of the code.
-Most importantly, regression tests do not test if the result outputted by a piece of code is *correct*, only that is has not changed.
-This the remit of other kinds of tests, though regression tests can serve as the starting point for introducing tests for correctness, by both the use of analytical solutions, and test functions which read output files and check the data for correctness, as defined by a researcher.
+Most importantly, regression tests do not test if the result outputted by a piece of code is *correct*, only that it has not changed.
+This the remit of other kinds of tests, though regression tests can serve as the starting point for introducing tests for correctness, by both the use of analytical solutions, and through test functions which read output files and check the data for correctness, as defined by a researcher.

 <a name="Runtime_testing"></a>
 ## Runtime testing